Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202601/index.md

     [PETSc](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/p/PETSc/) and
     [libdap](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/l/libdap/).

-    This jobs will fail immediately so no billing units will be wasted.
+    These jobs will fail immediately so no billing units will be wasted.

     There is no other solution to this problem than to completely reinstall these packages, and likely you'll have to use the latest compiler and/or LUMI stack to be fully safe.

 -   Do consider recompiling GPU software, even if it still seems to work just fine.
-    In fact, we have seen that for software that could be recompiled in the LUMI/23.09 stack, performance increased due to the much better optimisations in the much newer ROCm version.
+    This can give you the performance benefits of a newer compiler version, but several ROCm(tm) libraries have also seen huge performance increases in certain scenarios compared to ROCm(tm) 6.0.3.

--   Consider moving to the 24.03 programming environment, and if you are using the LUMI stacks, to the LUMI/24.03 stack, as soon as possible.
+-   Consider moving to the 25.03 programming environment, and if you are using the LUMI stacks, to the LUMI/25.03 stack, as soon as possible.
     Much work has already been done in preparing EasyBuild recipes for user-installable packages also.

 -   For users using containers: Depending on how you bind Cray MPICH to the container and which version of Cray MPICH you use for that, you may have to bind additional packages from the system.
-Note that you may also run into runtime library conflicts between the version of ROCm in the container and the MPI libraries which may expect a different version.
+Note that you may also run into runtime library conflicts between the version of ROCm(tm) in the container and the MPI libraries which may expect a different version.
     The LUST is also still gaining experience with this.

-    We will also update the AI containers in the coming weeks as especially for those applications, ROCm 6 should have great advantages and support (versions of) software that could not be supported before.
+    We will also update the AI containers in the coming weeks as especially for those applications, the newer versions of ROCm(tm) 6 that we can now support, should already give a performance benefit.

-    The initial focus for AI-oriented containers will be on providing base images for containers based on ROCm 5.7 up to 6.2, and containers providing recent versions of PyTorch based on those ROCm versions, as PyTorch is the most used AI application on LUMI.
+    ROCm(tm) 7.0 is a more difficult proposition as those containers - if they can be built - will require the use of a less efficient mpi4py implementation.
+This however does not matter much to most AI software as most software relies primarily on RCCL for fast communication.
+It will not work with Cray MPICH.

+    ROCm(tm) 7.1 and higher cannot be supported at all at the moment.
+They do not only need a further driver update, but also a further update of the OS to a version that is not yet fully supported on our hardware.

-## <span style="color:DarkBlue">FAQ</span>
+## FAQ

-<span style="color:DarkBlue">See the
+See the
-[separate "Frequently Asked Questions" page](202601_FAQ.md) compiled from questions asked by users after the first few user coffee breaks after the update.</span>
+[separate "Frequently Asked Questions" page](202601_FAQ.md) that will be compiled from questions asked by users after the first few user coffee breaks after the update.

-## <span style="color:DarkBlue">Other documentation</span>
+## Other documentation

-<span style="color:DarkBlue">See the
+See the
-[separate "Documentation links" page](202601_Documentation.md) for links to the relevant documentation for Slurm and CPE components.</span>
+[separate "Documentation links" page](202601_Documentation.md) for links to the relevant documentation for Slurm and CPE components.